-Stage 3 - Panel Hearing (Committee Meeting)
+16. Stage 3 - Panel Hearing (Committee Meeting)

-If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
+16.1 If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
 This is the final stage of the complaints procedure.

-Prior to the meeting, the Panel will decide amongst themselves who will act as the Chair of the Panel Hearing.
-If there are fewer than two governors from the school, the Governance Professional will source any additional, independent governors through another school from within the Trust, in order to make up the Panel.

-Alternatively, the Chief Executive Officer will appoint a Panel of at least three people who are not directly involved in the matters detailed in the complaint - at least one of which will be entirely independent of the management and running of the school.

-A request to escalate to Stage 3 must be made to the Governance Professional, via the school office, within 5 school days of receipt of the Stage 2 response.

-The Governance Professional will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 3 school days.

-Requests received outside of this timeframe will only be considered if exceptional circumstances apply.

-The Governance Professional will write to the complainant to inform them of the date of the meeting.
-They will aim to convene a meeting within 10 school days of receipt of the Stage 2 request.
-If this is not possible, the Governance Professional will provide an anticipated date and keep the complainant informed.

-If the complainant rejects the offer of three proposed dates, without good reason, the Governance Professional will decide when to hold the meeting.
+- 16.2 Prior to the meeting, the Panel will decide amongst themselves who will act as the Chair of the Panel Hearing.
+If there are fewer than two governors from the school, the Governance Professional will source any additional, independent governors through another school from within the Trust, in order to make up the Panel. - 16.3 Alternatively, the Chief Executive Officer will appoint a Panel of at least three people who are not directly involved in the matters detailed in the complaint at least one of which will be entirely independent of the management and running of the school. - 16.4 A request to escalate to Stage 3 must be made to the Governance Professional, via the school office, within 5 school days of receipt of the Stage 2 response. - 16.5 The Governance Professional will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 3 school days. - 16.6 Requests received outside of this timeframe will only be considered if exceptional circumstances apply. - 16.7 In making a request to escalate a complaint to Stage 3, the complainant should: - state specifically why they are not satisfied with the outcome at Stage 2, and - state the desired resolution. - 16.8 If the reasons for moving to Stage 3 are not clear, the Governance Professional may need to seek further clarity from the complainant.
+The reasons for moving to Stage 3 will be shared with the Headteacher/person who investigated the complaint at Stage 2 so that they can prepare a response for the panel to consider. - 16.9 The Governance Professional will write to the complainant to inform them of the date of the meeting.
+They will aim to convene a meeting within 15 school days of receipt of the Stage 3 request.
+If this is not possible, the Governance Professional will provide an anticipated date and keep the complainant informed. - 16.10 If the complainant rejects the offer of three proposed dates, without good reason, the Governance Professional will decide when to hold the meeting.
 It will then proceed in the complainant's absence on the basis of written submissions from both parties.

-If the complaint is:
+16.11 If the complaint is: